akrzemi1/__sandbox__/string_view_ctor.md

 ### 6.1.
 The difference between bugs and precondition violations

 A *Bug* (like a type-o, or misunderstanding of the interface, or reading one variable instead of another) is an inadverant logic in the code that makes the program do something else than what we intended.
 We cannot define it formally.
-But we definately do not want them inour source code.
+But we definitely do not want them in our source code.
 Bugs make programs misbihave and crash.
 Bugs may cause injuries and fatalities.

 An *precondition violation* is a very formal situation.
 A function (or expression) has a *precondition*: a constraint on the set of values/states.
 This condition can be specified quite formally, e.g. "`[b, e)` represent a valid range"; sometimes the precondition can be expressed as a c++ expression, e.g. `i >= 0`.
 An *precondition violation* is a situation when a function has a precondition (a constraint on input values) and yet it is passed a value/state that does not meet the constraint.
 This is so formal that we can communicate unambigously using these terms.
 Even tools like compilers and static analyzers can understand the notion of precondition violations.
 Here, we are not talking about bad things that can happen to the outside world, or human intentions.
 The notion of *precondition violation* is in a different level of abstraction than the notion of a *bug*.
 Tools are not concerned with potential injuries, but tools can diagnose precondition violations in functions.